Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 Lost connection to the device (EOF).

-Unplug, and plug back your ESP board.
+Unplug and plug back your ESP board.
 Then, double-check that you’ve selected the right serial port in the Tools > Options > Interpreter > Port.
 Then, click the “Stop/Restart backend” button to establish a serial communication.
 You should now be able to upload a new script or re-run new code.

-These errors might also mean that you have your serial port being used in another program (like a serial terminal or in the Arduino IDE).
+These errors might also mean that you have your serial port being used by another program (like a serial terminal or in the Arduino IDE).
 Double-check that you’ve closed all the programs that might be establishing a serial communication with your ESP board.
 Then, unplug and plug back your ESP board.
 Finally, restart Thonny IDE.

 Error #2: Thonny IDE fails to respond or gives an Internal Error:

-When this happens, you can usually close that window and it will continue to work.
+When this happens, you can usually close that window, and it will continue to work.
 If it keeps crashing, we recommend restarting the Thonny IDE software.

 Error #3: Thonny IDE hangs when pressing “Stop/Restart backend” button:

 When you press the “Stop/Restart backend” button, you need to wait a few seconds.
 The ESP needs time to restart and establish the serial communication with Thonny IDE.
-If you press the “Stop” button multiple times or if you press the button very quickly, the ESP will not have enough time to restart properly and it’s very likely to crash Thonny IDE.
+If you press the “Stop” button multiple times or if you press the button very quickly, the ESP will not have enough time to restart properly, and it’s very likely to crash Thonny IDE.

 Error #4: Problem restarting your ESP board, running a new script, or opening the serial port: